 Dariyapur Dokra Fair

 The Dariyapur Dokra fair is arranged by Dariyapur Dokra Artisans’ Cooperative Industrial Society Limited.
 The Dokra fair was a grand affair for the villagers.
 They had displayed all their items for the visitors to see.
 The villagers were all of the Karmakar castes and their craftsmanship is indeed notable.

 We were very warmly welcomed by one such family, Mangal Karmakar who took us to his house and displayed their craft to us.
 There were such beautiful artifacts with intricate and vivid designs.
 All the members of the family are involved in making the craft.
 Mangalda’s son also helped him in making these pieces of art.
 He was quite young, barely 12 years of age, but the articles that he made were simply beautiful.

-Nowadays these artisans are getting recognized because of the efforts of some organization and the government.
+These days, the artisans are getting recognized because of the efforts of some organization and the government.
 These organizations are now helping these villagers to contact the sellers directly without the intervention of middlemen.
 This way they can have better margins.
 With their help, these products have been displayed all over India now.
+The vvillagers now have formed a cooperative society that helps in these endeavours.
 But there is still a long way to go.

-A wonderful day was spent at an equally wonderful place.
+We spent a wonderful day at an equally wonderful place.
 Dariyapur is a great place to visit if you want a slice of village life and want to see the craftsmen at work.
 There is also a community centre that provides accommodation at very low cost.
 Around 6-8 people can be accommodated at that place.